-Back in April Carter Hess was peacefully surfing in St. Andrews when a rogue wave upturned him, knocking off his $3,000 custom made titanium prosthetic leg.
-Hess made it to the shore safely and later tried to look for the lost prosthetic.
-But a two-day-search was fruitful, the Panama City News Herald reported on May 15th.
+Carter Hess has been peacefully surfing in St. Andrews before a rogue wave upturned him, tearing away his prosthetic leg.
+Hess made it to the shore safely and tried to find the prosthetic, which was custom-made of titanium.
+But a two-day-search was fruitful.

-When a miracle arrived in the form of Sebastian Morris, a 13-year-old boy from Santa Rosa Beach.
-He went for a treasure hunt with his father in May, and that’s when he dug out the most unusual artifact — a prosthetic limb mostly buried in the jetties of a park, roughly 30 feet away from the spot where Hess had been surfing.
+When a miracle arrived in the form of Sebastian Morris, a 13-year-old resident of Santa Rosa Beach.
+He and his dad went for a treasure hunt in May, and that’s when he dug out the most unusual artifact — a prosthetic limb hidden in the piers almost 30 ft from the spot where Hess had lost it.

-The teen started a campaign online to try and locate the prosthetic’s owner.
+The teen launched an online search campaign to try and locate the leg’s owner.
 That’s when Hess’s friends discovered it and alerted him.

-Hess, Sebastian, and Sebastian’s family all met up for dinner, where the man and his leg finally reunited.
+Hess, Sebastian, and the boy’s family all met up for dinner, where the man and his leg finally rejoined.

-Hess had his leg amputated in 2012, after being injured while deployed to Afghanistan.
+Hess had his leg amputated eight years ago after being deployed to Afghanistan.
 This did not stop him from living life in its fullest and giving up sports and other activities.